Cranston committee votes to oppose homeless ‘pallet’ villages

 Advocates say the rapidly-deployable pallet shelters are a safe way to help those without a home.

-“We are all going to go home tonight in our warm beds and houses, and 425 people do not have a bed to lay down in tonight,” Jennifer Barrera, of the RI Coalition to End Homelessness, said at Thursday’s meeting.
+“We are all going to go home tonight in our warm beds and houses, and 425 people do not have a bed to lay down in tonight,” Jennifer Barrera, of the RI Coalition to End Homelessness.
 “Winter weather is coming and people are going to die if we don’t have a warm place for them to be.”

 The councilor who drafted the resolution, Matthew Reilly, says the motion is not against the homeless population, and he says he agrees something needs to be done.

-But he says Cranston does its fair share to help, with Harrington Hall for example, and that the state should look elsewhere for places to install the pallet shelters.
+But adds Cranston does its fair share to help — Harrington Hall for example — and that the state should look elsewhere for places to install the pallet shelters.

 “We do enough,” he added.
 “When all the other cities and towns get around to doing what we do, then call us.”